alte-co-jp/MetroRadiance.Fork/README.md

   This method enables UWP resources only for the specified object (Window/Control/etc).
   - Enable HasThemeResource using `ThemeHelper.HasThemeResources="True"` for Window/Control/etc
-  - Merge at least one UWP resource (.../Themes/UWP/....xaml) defined in MetroRadiance
+  - Merge at least one UWP resource (.../Themes/UWP/....xaml) defined in MetroRadiance component

   ```xml
   <UserControl x:Class="MetroRadiance.Showcase.UI.UwpBrushSamples"